rust-lang/rust-by-example/src/error/option_unwrap/defaults.md

 ##  `get_or_insert()` evaluates eagerly, modifies empty value in place

 To make sure that an `Option` contains a value, we can use `get_or_insert` to modify it in place with a fallback value, as is shown in the following example.
-Note that `get_or_insert` eagerly evaluaes its parameter, so variable `apple` is moved:
+Note that `get_or_insert` eagerly evaluates its parameter, so variable `apple` is moved:

 ```rust,editable
 #[derive(Debug)]